nicknguyen-cs/sample-apps/README.md

 4. Select if you would like to clone all locales as well, and click clone
 5. A table with every cloned entry and localization will show during process.

-## Check Parent References Sidebar Widget
+## Check References Sidebar Widget

 #### Description

+### Overview
+The Check References Sidebar Widget is  designed for users who need to understand the relational structure of their content.
+This widget, accessible from the sidebar, displays all entries that are associated with the selected entry.
+It also indicates the depth levels of parent references, providing a clear view of how content is interconnected within your CMS.

+### Features
+- **Display Associated Entries**: Easily view all entries related to the selected one.
-The check parent references sidebar widget that will show you all content that is associated with it.
-It will display how many levels of depth above the parent references are as well.
+- **Depth Level Indication**: Shows how many levels of depth the parent references have, offering insights into the content hierarchy.
+- **Sidebar Integration**: Conveniently located in the CMS sidebar for quick access.
+- **Enhanced Content Management**: Ideal for managing complex content structures and understanding content relationships.

+## Usage
+1. Open the CMS and navigate to an entry
+2. Open the Sidebar and there should be a data list present for you to overview

 #### Location
 This app is based on the [sidebar location](https://github.com/nicknguyen-cs/sample-apps/blob/main/src/containers/SidebarReferencesWidget/EntrySidebar.tsx)